 Mr. Tree is urging residents of the Greater Philadelphia region to be on the lookout for the Tree of Heaven (Ailianthus altissima).
 This tree is sometimes called the Paradise Tree, but it is not aptly named.
 It is a rapidly growing tree that is a breeding ground and food source for the Spotted Lanternfly.

 The Commonwealth of Pennsylvania is currently calling for the eradication of the Tree of Heaven and Spotted Lanternfly.
 The pest poses a significant threat to the grape, apple, stone fruit, and timber industries in Pennsylvania, which collectively are worth 18 billion dollars.

 How to Spot a Tree of Heaven

 The Tree of Heaven has recently been seen in the suburbs of Philadelphia.
-If you have one on your property, it is crucial that you get it removed as quickly as possible.
+If you have one on your property, it is crucial to get it removed as quickly as possible.
 Be on the lookout for trees that have:

 - Large, palm-like leaves, up to three feet long.